-The first office was in Bologna, in the dental office of Gianfranco Di Febo; Vittorio Milani was nominated President of the Board of Directors and Sergio de Paoli Vice President .
+The first AIOP headquarter was in Bologna, in Gianfranco Di Febo’s private practice.
+Vittorio Milani was than nominated President of the Board of Directors and Sergio de Paoli elected as Vice President.

-Vittorio Milani was re-elected President until 1992; his elegance and his total disinterested dedication to the Academy have left an indelible mark worthily followed by the succeeding presidents.
+Vittorio Milani was then re-elected President until 1992.
+His gentleness and his total and completely disinterested dedication to the Academy have left an indelible mark, the trace of which has been worthily followed by successive directors.

-The Academy is governed by the Assembly of Active Members and the Board of Directors composed of the President, the President Elect, the Chairperson in charge and the Chairperson Elect of the Odontotechnical section, the Treasurer and four board members.
+The Academy is governed by the Assembly of Active Members and by a Board of Directors consisting of the President-in-Office, the President-elect, the Executive in office and the Executive Elect of the dental technician section, the Treasurer and four Councillors.

 |Francesco Lo Bianco||Andrea Righini||1993-94|